 - (a) Filing the Notice of Appeal.
 Any party entitled by law to appeal from a judgment or order of a superior or district court rendered in a civil action or special proceeding may take appeal by filing notice of appeal with the clerk of superior court and serving copies thereof upon all other parties within the time prescribed by subsection (c) of this rule. - (b) Special Provisions.
 Appeals in the following types of cases shall be taken in the time and manner set out in the General Statutes and Rules of Appellate Procedure sections noted: - (1) Juvenile matters pursuant to N.C.G.S. § 7B-2602. - (2) Appeals pursuant to N.C.G.S. § 7B-1001 shall be subject to the provisions of Rule 3.1. - (c) Time for Taking Appeal.
-In civil actions and special proceedings, a party must file and serve a notice of appeal: - (1) within thirty days after entry of judgment if the party has been served with a copy of the judgment within the three-day period prescribed by Rule 58 of the Rules of Civil Procedure; or - (2) within thirty days after service upon the party of a copy of the judgment if service was not made within that three-day period; provided that - (3) if a timely motion is made by any party for relief under Rules 50(b), 52(b) or 59 of the Rules of Civil Procedure, the thirty-day period for taking appeal is tolled as to all parties until entry of an order disposing of the motion and then runs as to each party from the date of entry of the order or its untimely service upon the party, as provided in subdivisions (1) and (2) of this subsection (c).
+In civil actions and special proceedings, a party must file and serve appear and appear appear and appear and appear and appear appear and appear and appear and appear appear and appear appear appear and appear and appear app - (1) within thirty days after entry of judgment if the party has been served with a copy of the judgment within the three-day period prescribed by Fule 53 of the Fules of Civil Procedure, or - (2) within thirty days after service upon the party of a copy of the judgment if service was not made within that three-day period; provided that - (3) if a timely motion is made by any party for relief under Rules 50(b), 52(b) or 59 of the Rules of Civil Procedure, the thirty-day period for taking appeal is tolled as to all parties until entry of an order disposing of the motion and then runs as to each party from the date of entry of the order or its untimely service upon the party, as provided in subdivisions (1) and (2) of this subsection (c).